Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Outlook

+Our results provide additional insight into the scaling behavior and applicability of hybrid quantum deep reinforcement learning based on PQCs, especially with regard to more demanding problems than previously considered.
+Our experimental setting is focused on three static environments and two different quantum circuit architectures.
+Furthermore, we studied the robustness of these methods in a more demanding, dynamic navigation task, although with limited scope.
+Hence more empirical research is needed to substantiate our findings further, and produce more conclusive results.

-The second area we see as equally important, is the applicability of quantum machine learning and quantum deep reinforcement learning in real-world applications, especially in the field of robotics.
+The second area is the applicability of quantum machine learning and quantum deep reinforcement learning in real-world applications, especially in the field of robotics.
 While we have demonstrated quantum deep reinforcement learning in a limited robotic scenario, actual advantages of the presented method over classical deep reinforcement learning have yet to be shown.
-While previous works demonstrated a quantum advantage for a certain class of problems~\cite{jerbi2021} intractable for classical learning methods, it is unclear how this translates to problems from e.\,g., robotic domains.
+While previous works demonstrated a quantum advantage for a certain class of problems~\cite{jerbi2021} intractable for classical learning methods, it remains an open question if this advantage can be translated to problems from e.\,g., robotic domains.

-Another crucial topic is the encoding scheme of classical data into the quantum circuit.
-With the proposed methods, the required number of qubits and/or the operations per qubit, i.e.\,the coherence time, scales in the best case linearly with the dimensionality of the state space.
-As shown by~\cite{schuld2021a} for the case of the data-reupload encoding, the data encoding style directly influences the type of functions which the quantum circuit is able to express.
-It will be interesting to see how different encoding techniques like e.\,g., amplitude encoding \cite{larose2020} would impact the learning behavior.

-Furthermore, we limited our experiments to state spaces of very small dimensionality to account for the limitations of current NISQ devices and the computational demands for simulation quantum circuits on a classical computer.
-While this imposed no detriments on our learning scenarios, having very high dimensional sensory data is not uncommon in more complex robotic tasks.
-How to encode classical data with hundreds, thousands or more dimensions efficiently onto quantum devices with their current limitations is an open question.
-Investigating classical pre-processing, compression and dimensionality reduction techniques in this context could potentially enable quantum deep reinforcement learning for such scenarios.
+Another crucial topic linked to real-world applications, is the encoding scheme of classical data into the quantum circuit.
+With the proposed methods, the required number of qubits and the operations per qubit scale linearly in the best case with the dimensionality of the state space.
+It will be interesting to see how different encoding techniques like e.\,g., amplitude encoding~\cite{larose2020} would impact the learning behavior.
+Also, we limited our experiments to state spaces of small dimensionality to account for the computational demands of simulating quantum circuits on a classical computer.
+While this imposed no detriments on our learning scenarios, having high dimensional sensory data, e.\,g., high-resolution image data, is common in more complex robotic tasks.
+How to encode classical data with hundreds, thousands, or more dimensions efficiently onto quantum devices with their current limitations is an open question.
+Investigating classical pre-processing, compression, and dimensionality reduction techniques in this context could potentially enable quantum deep reinforcement learning for such scenarios.
+Tensor networks, as indicated by Chen et al.~\cite{chen2022}, are one further promising candidate for encoding more complex robotic data.